-Primitivo di Manduria is a DOC of the Puglia wine region, in the south-eastern corner of Italy.
-Primitivo, the grape variety from which these wines are made, is very traditional in this part of Italy, but Manduria is the only viticultural area to specialize in the variety.
+Primitivo, the grape variety from which these wines are made, is very traditional in this part of Italy – as it is in California, where it is known as Zinfandel.
+Manduria is Primitivo's spiritual home (even if the variety arrived there from Croatia), and the only viticultural area in Italy to specialize in the variety.

 The production area for Primitivo di Manduria wines stretches eastwards from Taranto town, along the Gulf of Taranto coast for about 25 miles (40km).
 Its northern limits are marked by the village of Francavilla Fontana.
 The terroir here is typical of southern Puglia: hot, dry and with unremarkable coastal topography largely consisting of plains sloping very gently down to the sea.